fabien0102/ts-to-zod/README.md

 Note: The generated zod schemas have `zod@next` as dependency.

-## Generated integration tests
+## Embedded validation

-To make sure the generated zod schemas are 100% compatible with your original types, you can add the `--tests src/integrationTests.ts` flag to generate an extra file.
+To make sure the generated zod schemas are 100% compatible with your original types, this tool is internally comparing `z.infer<generatedSchema>` and your original type.
+If you are running on those validation, please open an issue 😀

-Please make sure that this file is part of your typescript project, if everything is green, you are good to go, otherwise, please open an issue 😀.

-The goal of this file is just to compare types, nothing else, you can have a look of this file into `example/heros.integration.ts`.
+(Note: Even if this is really not recommanded, you can skip this validation step with `--skipValidation`.
+At your own risk!)

 ## Validators